 The Trust ensures all new Trustees receive an induction from the Chair of the Board and/or the Chief Executive Officer.
-An annual self assessment takes place in July and includes an element of training.
-Individual Trustees have attended training events across the region including events provided by the Trust, the Regional Schools Commissioner from the Confederation of School Trusts and with the Church of England Education Office.
-The Trust Clerk regularly updates the online GovernorHub system with news and information to support Trustees in carrying out their duties.
-Link Trustees have again been designated for the year (e.g. safeguarding, health and safety, SEND) and they work closely with a member of the Senior Leadership Team.
+An annual self assessment takes place in July and August and informs development actions and opportunities.
+Individual Trustees have attended training events across the region including events provided by the Trust, the Regional Director from the Confederation of School Trusts and with the Church of England Education Office.
+The Head of Governance regularly updates the online GovernorHub system with news and information to support Trustees in carrying out their duties.
+Link Trustees have again been designated for the year (e.g. safeguarding, SEND and whistleblowing) and they work closely with a member of the Senior Leadership Team.